 Continued development of basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
-Students acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.
+Topics covered include the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.

 SPAN 2311 INTERMEDIATE SPANISH I